UnaryPlus/lambda/README.md

 * Hindley-Milner type system
 * Calculus of constructions

 You can access the different REPLs by passing an argument to the executable: "lambda", "sk", "systemf", "hm", or "coc".
-For more information, read the manuals below.
+For more information, see the manual below.

 ## Untyped lambda calculus
 When you enter a term, the interpreter will reduce it to βη-normal form if possible, and display the result.
 You can use  `\` instead of `λ` for abstractions.